vahanfreiheit/fdctina/content/metro.md

 ---
-title: "freiheit.com"
+title: "Software without an expiry date."
-date: 2021-04-24T15:55:09+02:00
+date: 2021-04-24T15:55:30+02:00
 draft: false
-headerHeadline: Shipping software that’s shaped around you.
+tags: [case study]
+headerHeadline: Software without an expiry date.
-headerBackgroundClass: bg-pale-green
+headerBackgroundClass: bg-pale-purple
 ---

-## Software without an expiry date.

 Everything we make, we make to last.
 Tech moves fast, but to thrive throughout the challenges and changes to come, we believe our clients need a sturdy foundation.
 So we’re not just preparing them for the next big thing, but for the things we can’t even foresee yet.